 Contact a Coweta County truck accident attorney for a free consultation

 There is no excuse for trucking companies to encourage unsafe driving practices on the part of the truck drivers, and such companies should be held liable to the fullest extent of the law.
-At the Law Offices of Shane Smith, our experienced truck accident lawyers work to attain justice for the victims of truck accidents in court.
+At Shane Smith Law, our experienced truck accident lawyers work to attain justice for the victims of truck accidents in court.
 We offer completely free consultations and never receive a fee unless you win your case.
 Please do not hesitate to contact us today at (770) 487-8999 for assistance.